MalcolmGC/docs/source/includes/intro-aggregation-accumulator.rst

-When used in the :pipeline:`$group` stage, accumulators take as input a single expression, evaluating the expression once for each input document, and maintain their stage for the group of documents that share the same group key.
+When used in the :pipeline:`$group` stage, accumulators take as input a single expression, evaluating the expression once for each input document, and maintain their state for the group of documents that share the same group key.

 When used in the :pipeline:`$project` stage, the accumulators do not